hydrogen-sanity

 For users to enter preview mode, they will need to visit a route that performs some authentication and then writes to the session.

 hydrogen-sanity comes with a preconfigured route for this purpose.
-It checks the value of a secret in the URL used by Presentation Tool - and if valid - writes the projectId to the Hydrogen session.
+It checks the value of a secret in the URL used by Presentation tool - and if valid - writes the projectId to the Hydrogen session.

 Add this route to your project like below, or view the source to copy and modify it in your project.